 Aurora boasts a lovely interior and beautiful outdoor patio with delicious nouveau-Italian cuisine.
 The risottos will blow you away, as will the gnocchi, prepared to perfection.
 The staff will dote on you with excellent wine choices and then leave you be.
 Aurora's romantic, modern feel is a great place to spend some quality time over a delicious meal.

 Address530 Driggs Ave, Brooklyn, NY 11211, USA

 Fada is a French Bistro with great menu, but their moules frites are the best and most popular dish for dinner.
 The outdoor garden is especially nice in the spring, and sitting indoors with the windows opening onto the street makes you feel like you could be in Europe.
 With resasonably priced entrees and wine by the glass, Fada is an elegant, affordable choice for a romantic dinner.

-If you and your honey are meat-lovers, El Almacen features Argentinian food that focuses solely on beef.
+If you and your honey are meat-lovers, El Almacen features Argentinian food that focuses on beef and other traditional dishes.
 There are several cuts of steak here, and almost all of the plates are meant to serve two people.
-Surprise yourself with an order of avacado fries.
 Top it off with a bottle of red and declare your love.

-Le Barricou, a French bistro, is mostly known for its brunch, but it's dinner menu is also delicious.
+Le Barricou, a French bistro, is mostly known for its brunch, but its dinner menu is also delicious.
 Go for the traditional Coq au Vin or the Steak au Poivre with a nice bottle of French red.
 Or, if you're after moules frites you have five different kinds to choose from.
-For a really private romantic meal, Le Barricou offers a late night menu starting at 12 a.m. featuring Shrimp Linguine or Vegetable Risotto.
+For a really private romantic meal, Le Barricou offers a late night menu starting at 12 a.m. featuring Wild Mushroom Pasta or Scottish Salmon with asparagus and lemon confit.
 And yes, the five different kinds of moules frites are still available.